Pieter Benade: Coaching career

 During multiple lengthy spells of injury, Benade began coaching.
 At first he returned to his former high school in 2009 assisting Godwin Murambiwa whilst he returned back from injury, before later fully retiring from playing in 2012.

 After retiring from playing in 2012, Benade coached his former club False Bay in Cape Town, initially as a Third XV coach before rising through the ranks to become an assistant coach for the First XV by 2019, where his achievements include a Super League A Winners Medal.
 Throughout his coaching years at False Bay, Benade held dual roles at schoolboy rugby level, coaching under-15, 16 and First Team at Rondebosch Boys' High School and the Wynberg Boys' High School First XV as an assistant in 2022.

 In November 2021, Benade volunteered to offer his coaching support for Zimbabwe during the Stellenbosch Challenge (held during the 2021 November internationals), and by January 2022, he joined the Sables and the Goshawks as a technical skills coach.
 He also coached locally with Old Hararians.

 In December 2023 Brendon Dawson resigned as Zimbabwe's head coach, which saw Benade appointed as his replacement in March 2024.
 In his first campaign, he coached the Sables to their first Rugby Africa Cup title since 2012, which he repeated in 2025.
 In achieving the 2025 title, Zimbabwe qualified for their first World Cup since 1991, having achieved a run of 13 consecutive wins under his leadership including two victories over traditional rivals Namibia.

 Coaching record

-Below is a table of the matches played by Zimbabwe since Benade became Head Coach (as of 19 July 2025).
+Below is a table of the test matches played by Zimbabwe since Benade became Head Coach (as of 11 July 2026).